Marvin Mandel: Personal life

 Mandel died on August 30, 2015, at the age of 95 in Compton, Maryland.
+After lying in state at the Maryland State House, a funeral service was held in Pikesville, and he was interred at Lakemont Memorial Gardens in Davidsonville, Maryland.
 A Fall 2017 issue of his law school's magazine reported that Mandel had since been inducted into the Jewish Community Center of Greater Baltimore Hall of Fame.